CheriseCodes/vagrant-recipes/README.md

 # vagrant-recipes
-A collection of different applications that can be set up using Vagrant
+A collection of different applications that can be set up on local Virtual Machines using Vagrant (provisioned with Bash and Ansible)